MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxmisc/nf-acxmisc-acxobjectbagretrievei8.md

 ## -description

-The AcxObjectBagRetrieveI8 function retrieves a ULONG64 value value from an existing, intialized AcxObjectBag that contains values.
+The AcxObjectBagRetrieveI8 function retrieves a int eight byte I8 (LONG64) value from an existing, intialized AcxObjectBag that contains values.

 ## -parameters